What are the aims of this leaflet?

 No, although it can affect several members of a family at the same time as it is contagious.

-- They are usually small (from 2 to 6 mm across); however, they can grow larger than this, up to 10 to 20 mm.
+- They are usually small, ranging from 2 to 6 mm across; however, they can grow larger than this, up to 20 mm.

-- They are raised bumps on the skin (like a tiny dome), with a shiny surface.
+- They are raised dome-shaped bumps with a shiny surface.

 - Their most striking feature is a central dimple.

-There may be only one or two spots, and usually fewer than 20.
-However, they can be clustered together.
-The most common areas where these spots appear are on the face, chest, armpit, upper legs, and genital area.
+- There may be only one or two bumps, and usually fewer than 20.
+They can be clustered together.

 How will molluscum contagiosum be diagnosed?

-Usually, no tests are needed as the spots can easily be recognised by a doctor.
-If a molluscum contagiosum spot becomes inflamed, it can look like a boil.
+Usually, no tests are needed as the molluscum contagiosum bumps can easily be recognised by a healthcare professional.
+If a molluscum contagiosum bump becomes inflamed, it can look like a boil.
 If there is uncertainty about the diagnosis, then a skin biopsy can be carried out.

 Can molluscum contagiosum be cured?

 Yes.
 This condition usually clears by itself within 6 to 18 months.
-However, during this time there may be development of new ones whilst the old spots are clearing.
-Sometimes it may take a few years for the body to clear all the spots.
+However, during this time there may be development of new molluscum contagiosum bumps whilst the old ones are clearing.
+Sometimes it may take a few years for the body to clear the virus and for the bumps to disappear.

 How can molluscum contagiosum be treated?

-Usually, no treatment is needed and the molluscum contagiosum spots clear on their own.
-After the spots have healed and cleared, the skin may initially look white, pink, or purplish, but this usually goes back to a normal skin-tone over time.
+Usually, no treatment is needed and the molluscum contagiosum bumps clear on their own.
+After they have healed and cleared, the skin may initially look white, pink, or purplish, or darker.
+Over time, the skin usually goes back to its normal tone.

 If active treatment is needed, there are several possibilities:

 - There are a range of topical therapies used which include salicylic acid and potassium hydroxide.
-These work by irritating the spots and causing them to become inflamed.
-The immune system then detects the virus and clears the spots.
+These work by irritating the bumps and causing them to become inflamed.
+The immune system then detects the virus and clears the bumps.
 The medication needs to be applied carefully to prevent unnecessary skin irritation.
 Sometimes a small scar or paler area of skin is left.

-- The spots can be frozen with liquid nitrogen (cryotherapy) at intervals until they are clear.
+- They can be frozen with liquid nitrogen (cryotherapy) at intervals until they are clear.

-- The spots can be scraped off with a sharp instrument (curettage) after local anaesthetic injection by the doctor or dermatologist.
+- They can be scraped off with a sharp instrument (curettage) after local anaesthetic injection.

-- A hospital eye specialist can treat spots on the eyelids.
+- A hospital eye specialist can treat them on the eyelids.

-- Squeezing the spots is no longer recommended as it can result in scarring and risk spreading the spots to others part of the body.
+- Squeezing them is not recommended as it can result in scarring and risk of spreading the virus to other parts of the body.

 Where can I get more information?